Black History Month – Essential Reading

 Here, Davis not only contextualizes the legacy and pitfalls of civil and women’s rights activists, but also discusses Communist women, the murder of Emmitt Till, and Margaret Sanger’s racism.
 Davis shows readers how the inequalities between Black and white women influence the contemporary issues of rape, reproductive freedom, housework and child care in this bold and indispensable work.

 Award-winning journalist Reni Eddo-Lodge was frustrated with the way that discussions of race and racism are so often led by those blind to it, by those willfully ignorant of its legacy.
-Her response, Why I’m No Longer Talking to White People About Race, has transformed the conversation both in Britain and around the world.
+Her response, Why I’m No Longer Talking to White People About Race, has transformed the conversation in Britain and worldwide.

 We live in a time where it has never been more important to be knowledgeable about a host of social issues, and to be confident and appropriate in how to talk about them.
 What’s the best way to ask someone what their pronouns are?
 How do you talk about racism with someone who doesn’t seem to get it?
 What is intersectionality, and why do you need to understand it?
 While it can seem intimidating or overwhelming to learn and talk about such issues, it’s never been easier thanks to educator and historian Blair Imani, creator of the viral sensation Smarter in Seconds videos.